-The Company's acquisition and exploration expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. This loan amounting to \$2.5 million is part of a \$14 million facility.
-The loan carried an interest at a rate of Libor + 2% up to a maximum of 7% up until 1 July 2015.
-From 1 July 2015, the loan is interest free.
-The facility exists until 31 December 2018 so long as the Company remains a 98.1% subsidiary of Falcon Oil & Gas Ltd. The loan is repayable on demand.
+The Company's acquisition and exploration expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. The interest free loan facility exists until 31 December 2021 so long as the Company remains a 98.1% subsidiary of Falcon Oil & Gas Ltd. The loan is repayable on demand.

-14. Overriding Royalty, Beetaloo Basin, Australia
+14. Overriding Royalty, Beetaloo Sub-basin, Australia

-On 1 November 2013, Falcon Australia announced it had entered into an agreement ("the CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% Overriding Royalty Interest ("ORRI") relating to its exploration permits in the Beetaloo Basin.
+On 1 November 2013, Falcon Australia announced it had entered into an agreement ("the CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% Overriding Royalty Interest ("ORRI") relating to its exploration permits in the Beetaloo Sub-basin.
 The transaction details were:

-- Falcon Australia made an initial payment to CRIAG of \$999,000 on signing the CRIAG Agreement; - Falcon Australia to make a second payment to CRIAG of \$999,000 to acquire the first 3% (three fourths) of the ORRI upon completion of a farm - out deal in Australia; - CRIAG has granted Falcon Australia a five year call option to acquire the remaining 1% (one fourth) for \$5 million; and - All ORRI's acquired under the CRIAG Agreement will be immediately cancelled by Falcon Australia.
+- Falcon Australia made an initial payment to CRIAG of \$999,000 on signing the CRIAG Agreement; - Falcon Australia to make a second payment to CRIAG of \$999,000 to acquire the first 3% of the ORRI upon completion of a farm out deal in Australia; - CRIAG granted Falcon Australia a 5 year call option to acquire the remaining 1% for \$5 million; and - All ORRI's acquired under the CRIAG Agreement will be immediately cancelled by Falcon Australia.